prajwal-bs-urs/CourseraGitAssignment/README.md

 # Coursera Git Assignment
-**Objective**
+**Objective :**

 In this final assignment, you will:

-Create a Jupyter Notebook
+- Create a Jupyter Notebook

-Insert code and markdown cells
+- Insert code and markdown cells

-Share your notebook through GitHub
+- Share your notebook through GitHub

 Instructions
 Note - Screenshots